Being self-employed gives you lots of freedom.

 It’s much better to spend some time doing your due diligence or paying someone to watch your back then it is to have to face the ugly consequences of failure-to-file and failure-to-pay penalties plus the interest owed on back taxes.

 A great way to keep track of everything is to try a free 30-day trial of QuickBooks Online (plus version only).
-It’s the only option out there which allows you to easily and quickly track income & expenses for different states.
+It’s the only option out there that allows you to easily and quickly track income & expenses for different states.
 Unlike other programs, you aren’t limited to the number of different “classes” (or departments/segments) and it takes only seconds to set up!

 This makes your tax reporting infinitely easier and you’ll spend less time dealing with administrative work and more time doing whatever else you want to do.
 If you’re already paying someone to do it, then you’ll save a buttload of money since all it’s going to take is a few clicks!